Eastbourne Birdman & Seaford walk - August 2002

 miles over a bit of a (puff!) gentle hill.
 We took plenty of cold

-water with us for a hot day, and Mike tested out his idea
+water with us for a hot day, and Mike tested out his master plan

 (successfully) of freezing it beforehand to keep it cold for longer.